amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 At this point, you may wonder: if the model predicts the parameters of a distribution, how do we obtain the final value $\hat{y}$?
 This value is typically the mean of the distribution, which is what the model was trained to predict in the previous article.
 Unlike a non-probabilistic model, we now have a method to compute the likelihood of this mean (as well as any other possible values) and assess the uncertainty associated with the model's predictions.

 ## Creating a model that predicts all the parameters of a Gaussian distribution
-In the following, we construct a simple linear model designed to predict the two parameters of the Gaussian distribution: the mean and the standard deviation (std).
-More specifically, the model outputs the mean and the logarithm of the standard deviation.
-We then apply the exponential function to the latter to ensure that the standard deviation is always positive.
-This approach, although based on a linear model, enables us to fit data with a non-constant standard deviation, potentially achieving a better NLL (Negative Log-Likelihood) than a model that predicts only the mean.
+In the following, we create a simple linear model to predict the two parameters of the Gaussian distribution: the mean and the std.
+More precisely, the model outputs the mean and the logarithm of the std.
+We then apply the exponential function to the latter to ensure that it's always positive.
+This model will allow us to fit data with a non-constant standard deviation, achieving a better NLL on validation data than a simple linear regression model.

-Note that in the following code, and in contrast to the first article, we are not defining a `proba_normal` function followed by an `NLL` function that calls `proba_normal` and returns the negative log of the result.
+Note that in the following code, unlike the first article, we're not defining a `proba_normal` function and an `NLL` function that calls it and returns the negative log of the result.
 Instead, our `NLL` function now directly implements the negative of the log of the Gaussian distribution function.

 {{< tabs groupid="1" >}}